 Within range sites, the vegetation composition depends on the level of grazing impact as well as other factors.
 In Range Plan Development, this type of variation was represented by the range condition scale, which gives a high score to the potential community for the site, and lower scores to communities that have been altered by grazing impact.
 In recent years, range scientists have found that vegetation changes may be too complicated to represent by a single scale.
 They have also found that some changes may be difficult to reverse, so that communities may not move back up the scale when conditions change.
 Because of these findings, the current approach is to represent vegetation change by state-and-transition diagrams, showing a number of different community types that could occur on a given site, and the types of transitions from one community to another.
-In this approach, there could be transitions between communities caused by grazing impact, but there could also be transitions in other directions related to fire or exotic invasion.
+In this approach, there could be transitions between communities caused by grazing impact, but there could also be transitions in different directions related to fire or exotic invasion.

 Alberta has led the way in Canada in moving to this approach, with a series of publications describing community types in relation to range sites (Adams et al. 2003, 2004, 2005).
-Funding from Agriculture and Agri-Food Canada's Greencover Canada Program has now made it possible to start this work in Saskatchewan.
+Funding from Agriculture and Agri-Food Canada's Greencover Canada Program made it possible to start this work in Saskatchewan.
 The Prairie Conservation Action Plan (PCAP), a partnership of 27 groups representing the livestock industry, federal and provincial agencies, conservation groups, and universities, formed a steering committee to work on several projects related to range health.
 Saskatchewan Rangeland Ecosystems is one of the products of this PCAP initiative.
+It covers the ecoregions, ecosites and communities of the Prairie Ecozone of Saskatchewan.

 Saskatchewan Rangeland Ecosystems is a series of publications in a three-ring binder format.
-Publication 1 presents the new classification of ecoregions and ecosites, and gives detailed guidelines for identifying ecosites.
-The first map of range ecosites for the province of Saskatchewan appears as a centrefold in the publication.
+Publication 1 presents the classification of ecoregions and ecosites, and gives detailed guidelines for identifying ecosites.
 The publication also explains how communities within ecosites were classified and described.
-Publications 2 and 3 are large tables developed as information tools to help users in identifying range ecosites from soils information.
-Publication 4 gives descriptions of the community types that occur on the Loam Ecosite.
-Publication 5 does the same for the Sandy Loam and Sand Ecosites, Publication 6 for the Clay Ecosite, and so on.
-As further community descriptions are developed, they can be added to the binder.
+Publications 2 and 3 are large tables developed as information tools to help users to identify rangeland ecosites from soils information.
+The remaining publications provide descriptions of the plant communities found on each ecosite: